TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    * *family* can be set to either :data:`socket.AF_INET` or :data:`~socket.AF_INET6` to force the socket to use IPv4 or IPv6.
-     If not set, the *family* will be determined from host name (defaults to :data:`~socket.AF_UNSPEC`).
+     If not set, the *family* will be determined kutoka host name (defaults to :data:`~socket.AF_UNSPEC`).

    * *flags* is a bitmask for :meth:`getaddrinfo`.